hpssjellis/my-gitpod-of-openthread/README.md

 Openthread connects lots of little IoT microcomputers to each other and the internet.
 Think Nest home products.

-# Now with 3 nordic sdk's
+# Now with 3 nordic sdk's and PlatformIO running

 Run this gitpod live by clicking